 The Right Diagnosis or Identification is Important

-If your child is not making progress in reading, writing or math, or struggling with behavior or academics, it is important for you to try to get an independent expert to evaluate your child and try to identify the cause for the lack of progress.
+If your child is not making progress in reading, writing, or math, or if your child is struggling with behavior or academics, it is important for you to try to get an independent expert to evaluate your child and identify the cause for the lack of progress.
 The special education law may provide a way for parents to have an independent evaluation paid for by the district.